Let’s build something great, together

 The team started as just two people — me and a designer.
 We worked together to build out our MVPs and do our initial market validation, completely rebuilding the app several times.

-As we scaled the software team to a peak of 15, I led the software hiring and “owned” the hiring and mentoring processes for the company.
+As we scaled the software team to a peak of 15, I led the software recruitment and owned the hiring processes for the company.

 Every member of each team had goals and metrics and had a plan for their future.
 We laid out how they could improve and how they could help others.
-Our frequent one-on-ones required more effort than a semi-annual performance review, but we got a rapidly improving team in return.
+Our frequent one-on-ones required more effort than your standard performance review, but we got a rapidly improving team in return.

-This approach, however, only works if the manager is able to dive in and work alongside their team.
+This approach works a lot better if the manager is able to dive in and work alongside the team.

 “Don’t ask your actors to do anything you wouldn’t do.”